JDBC Driver

 When more than one host is specified in a connection string, the connect attempts to each of these hosts are made using the SocketFactory specified by the user and the timeout (if given) until one host is connected.

 The JDBC driver supports JDBC 4.2 Core API.
-Detailed information about the supported interfaces are provided in the API Reference which you can find in the html folder of the driver installation directory.
-If you want to learn more about JDBC, see JDBC Basics.
+Detailed information about the supported interfaces are provided in the API Reference which you can find in the html

 The standard includes the following:

-- Access to the driver through the DriverManager API and configuration of the driver using the DriverPropertyInfo interface.
+- Access to the driver through the

-- Direct execution of SQL statements as a prepared statement and in batch mode.
+interface. - Direct execution of SQL statements as a prepared statement and in batch mode.

-- Support of more than one open ResultSet.
+- Support of more than one open

-- Support of the DatabaseMetaData and ResultSetMetaData metadata APIs.
+. - Support of the

 The following features are not supported: